ml7943/belly-button-challenge/README.md

 # Author

-- Author: [Mu Li]
+- Author: Mu Li
 - Create date: Oct 10, 2023

-For any questions or feedback, please contact the author: [ml7943@nyu.edu].
+For any questions or feedback, please contact the author: ml7943@nyu.edu.